Titi Kwan: As stylist

-During a trip back home to Hong Kong in the mid-1990s, Kwan met Faye Wong whilst looking for a performer to feature in a fashion magazine.
+During a trip back home to Hong Kong in the mid-1990s, Kwan met singer Faye Wong whilst looking for a performer to feature in a fashion magazine.
 This was the beginning of a long-running partnership between Wong and her new stylist, Kwan, who from that point on worked almost exclusively for her until she took a career break in 2004.
 Wong's first outfit was a Versace dress and flip-flops, whose modernity came as a surprise to many of her fans who were used to conservative, late 1980s styles.
 Wong and Kwan also looked at clothes by up-and-coming avant-garde designers such as Dries Van Noten and Martin Margiela.
 Whilst working with Kwan, Faye Wong became known as the "Madonna of the East".

 Though described as a fashion visionary and an "uber stylist", Kwan maintained an inscrutable, low-key personal profile, allowing his work to represent him.
 He has been compared to fellow celebrity stylists Nicola Formichetti and Rachel Zoe, and called "Asia's most infamous stylist".